 From 2008 to 2010, Collins served as Senior Vice President of International Development, managing the development of the league's international business, including sponsorship, international games, and new league initiatives.
 Previously, Collins served as the NBA's Vice President of Global Marketing Partnerships, overseeing many of the league's major marketing partnerships.
 He began his NBA career as an account director in the marketing partnerships group in 2001.

 Prior to joining the NBA, Collins worked as Director of Event Development at SFX Sports Group, where he built and managed the company's golf, consulting, hospitality and tennis events business.
 He joined SFX in 1999 when they acquired Integrated Sports International, for which Collins had been working since 1996 as a director and manager of special events.
 Collins began his career as an event manager at Promo One, a New Jersey-based event marketing agency.

 Collins is involved in a variety of community volunteer projects, including youth mentoring, the Harlem Educational Activities Fund, and TopSpin Charity, an annual sports industry nonprofit which benefits youth education.
 He is also a member of the Alumni Advisory Board at the Ohio University Sports Administration Program.
 In 2012, Collins was recognized as a Forty Under 40 recipient from the Sports Business Journal.

-Collins graduated from Michigan State University, where he was also a two-time NCAA Division I All-American wrestler, and holds a master's degree in sports administration from Ohio University.
+Collins graduated from Michigan State University, where he was a two-time NCAA Division I All-American wrestler.
+He also holds a master's degree in sports administration from Ohio University.